VAK42/CV/ReadMe.md

 The Project Utilizes **Conda** For Environment Management, Ensuring Reproducible Dependency Chains.

 * **Dependencies**:
-    * `opencv`, `ultralytics`, `openvino`, `ffmpeg`: Core Vision And AI Libraries.
+    * `opencv`, `ultralytics`, `openvino`, `ffmpeg`: Core Vision & AI Libraries.
     * `torch`, `torchvision`: Backend Deep Learning Frameworks Required By YOLO.
 * **Model Export**:
     * The Setup Script Includes Commands To Export The PyTorch Model (`.pt`) To OpenVINO Format For Production Deployment.

 ---

-## 3. Detailed System Architecture And Logic
+## 3. Detailed System Architecture & Logic

 ### 3.1 Fall Detection Algorithm

 The Core Intelligence Lies In The Heuristic Analysis Of Skeletal Keypoints Extracted By The YOLO Model.

 * **Keypoint Extraction**:
-    * The System Tracks Specific Keypoints: Shoulders (Indices 5, 6) And Hips (Indices 11, 12).
+    * The System Tracks Specific Keypoints: Shoulders (Indices 5, 6) & Hips (Indices 11, 12).
 * **Geometric Metrics**:
     1. **Torso Angle**: The Angle Of The Vector Connecting The Mid-Shoulder To Mid-Hip Relative To The Vertical Axis.
 A High Angle (> 45°) Suggests The Person Is Leaning Or Lying Down.
-    2.  **Height Ratio**: The Ratio Of The Vertical Distance Between Shoulders And Hips To The Actual Torso Length.
+    2. **Height Ratio**: The Ratio Of The Vertical Distance Between Shoulders & Hips To The Actual Torso Length.
 A Low Ratio (< 0.3) Indicates Vertical Compression (Crumpling).
     3. **Hips Ratio**: The Normalized Y-Position Of The Hips Relative To The Frame Height.
 A High Ratio (> 0.85) Indicates The Person Is Close To The Ground.
 * **Velocity Tracking**:
     * The System Maintains A `trackedPersons` Dictionary To Store Previous Positions.
 It Calculates The Vertical Velocity Of The Torso Over Time.
 Rapid Downward Movement (> 0.25 Threshold) Serves As An Early Indicator Of A Fall.
 * **Detection Triggers**: